uic-library/Python_Intro/_episodes/05-ConditionalStatements.md

 The IF statement is a decision-making statement that guides a program to make decisions based on specified criteria.
 The IF statement executes one set of code if a specified condition is met (TRUE) or another set of code evaluates to FALSE.

 ~~~
-ingredients= ['flour',' baking powder','salt','white sugar','milk','egg','butter']
+pantry= ['flour',' baking powder','salt','white sugar','milk','egg','butter']

-if 'baking powder' in ingredients:
+if 'baking powder' in pantry:
   print('We have everything needed to make pancakes!')

-if 'syrup' in lis1:
+if 'syrup' in pantry:
   print('Syrup is optional')
 print('Done')
 ~~~